thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Next steps

-Explore guides related to main Thingsboard features:
+Explore guides related to main ThingsBoard features:

  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.
  - [Telemetry data collection](/docs/user-guide/telemetry/) - how to collect telemetry data.